 Double Column Cash Book

-So far, we have looked at the single-column cash book, but there are a couple of other versions: double and triple-column.
+So far, we have looked at the single-column cash book, but there are two other versions: the double- and triple-column cash books.

-The double-column cash book records both cash and bank transactions.
-The left shows income for cash and bank, and the right shows expenditures for both.
+The double-column cash book shows both cash and bank transactions.
+The left shows income from cash and bank accounts, and the right shows expenditures for both.

 Triple Column Cash Books